Variational Autoencoding of Dental Point Clouds: Experimental results

 \textbf{Point cloud generation.} To compare sampling performances, we deploy three established metrics for 3D generative model evaluation \citep{yang_pointflow_2019}.
 Namely, minimum matching distance (MMD) is a metric that measures the average distance to its nearest neighbor point cloud.
 Coverage (COV) measures the fraction of point clouds in the ground truth test set that is considered the nearest test sample neighbor for a generated sample.
 1-nearest neighbor accuracy (1-NNA) uses a 1-NN classifier to classify whether a sample is generated or from the ground truth dataset, 50\%, meaning generated samples are indistinguishable from the test set.
 Data handling and training details for FDI 16 experiments can be found in supplementary section~\ref{sec:supple_data_handling} and \ref{sec:supp_fdi_16}, respectively. \looseness=-1

 Sampling from VF-Net can be done by sampling a uniform grid in the latent point encodings space, akin to FoldingNet.
 However, the corners of the uniform grid cause edge artifacts in the generated samples, evident in generated meshes in Fig.~\ref{fig:supp_all_fdi}.
+This can also be observed in the generated meshes in Fig.~\ref{fig:Teeth_display} and Fig.~\ref{fig:mesh_reconstruction}, although it is more difficult to spot.
 The sampling metrics heavily punish such artifacts.
 Instead, we trained a minor network similar to the decoder of FoldingNet to predict the point encodings from the latent representation.
 We emphasize that this is entirely unnecessary for regular sampling.
 The sampling evaluations across five different seeds can be found in Table~\ref{tab:sampling}.
 The results demonstrate that VF-Net generates much more accurate samples, as evidenced by the significantly lower MMD and 1-NNA scores while being close in diversity to PVD and LION \citep{zhou_3d_2021, zeng_lion_2022}.
 Furthermore, sampling is much faster than PVD and LION as VF-Net does not depend on an iterative diffusion process.
-Note that while MMD is very stable across seeds, the COV and 1-NNA scores may vary quite a bit.
+Note that while MMD is very stable across seeds, the COV and 1-NNA scores may vary.

 Outside of the FDI 16 dataset, we also train VF-Net on a proprietary dataset, which includes the remaining teeth from the FDI 16 jaws; see supplementary section~\ref{sec:supp_all_fdi} for training details.
 However, we did not quantify sampling performance, as sampling evaluation on 40k test samples would be exceedingly computationally expensive.
 We observe that VF-Net can sample from all major teeth types, incisors, canines, premolars, and molars, see Fig.~\ref{fig:teaser_samples}.
 Additional mesh samples may be found in supplementary Fig.~\ref{fig:supp_all_fdi}.\looseness=-1